Crested geckos are adorable pets, but they’re fairly sensitive in nature.

-Determining the sex of your crested gecko is a rather complex process and cannot be reliably discerned at a glance.
+Determining the sex of your crested gecko is a rather complex process and shouldn’t be reliably discerned at a glance.

 The older your gecko is, the easier it will be for you to accurately tell if they are male or female.

 It is also helpful to get additional opinions from reptile experts or veterinarians when sexing your gecko to be as sure as possible.

 While figuring out the sex of your crested gecko is not as simple as looking at any one single characteristic, by taking multiple features into account, you will quickly be able to tell if your new pet is male or female.